Best UNESCO World Heritage Sites to Explore

 1. Machu Picchu, Peru

-Why should you go to Machu Picchu?
+Why visit Machu Picchu?

 2. Great Wall of China, China